 650-1,100 pounds (300-500 kg)

 Prefer offshore habitats in warm temperate and tropical waters in both hemispheres

 Unknown worldwide, approximately 15,000-30,000 off the coast of California

-Risso’s dolphins are one of the larger members of the dolphin family.
-They are dark gray with extensive white scarring along their bodies.
+Risso’s Dolphins are one of the larger members of the dolphin family.
+They are dark gray in color with extensive white scarring along their bodies.
 The scars are mainly caused by their primary food source, squid, which utilize defensive sharp hooks on their tentacles.
-The scarring can also be caused by bites from other Risso’s dolphins.
+The scarring may also be caused by “raking” or biting from other Risso’s Dolphins.

-Risso’s dolphins typically travel in groups of 3-30 animals although megapods of more than 1,000 have been witnessed.
+Risso’s Dolphins typically travel in groups of 3-30 animals, although megapods of more than 1,000 have been reported.
 Little is known about this species, due to the fact that they are a pelagic species and are often found a very long way from shore.